Building products that actually matter.

 Jess Poeske

-I’ve spent my career building products in complex industries, helping early ideas grow into real companies.
-I’m especially drawn to healthcare challenges where better systems can improve patients’ lives while letting technology fade into the background.
+I’ve spent 15 years building products in complex industries, helping early ideas grow into real companies.
+I’m especially drawn to healthcare challenges where better systems improve patients’ lives while letting technology fade into the background.
+Along the way I’ve been part of three startup exits and would love to make your company number four.

 Outside of product work, I’m active in Pittsburgh’s startup and arts communities and enjoy experimenting with new ideas and tools.